 Laser treatment is the most obvious way to get rid of freckles.
 It is pretty safe with most people not having side effects.
 However, each treatment is very expensive and you’ll need a few to get rid of them permanently.

-Cryosurgery uses freezing cold liquid nitrogen to freeze and destroy the freckles cells.
+Cryosurgery uses freezing-cold liquid nitrogen to freeze and destroys the freckles cells.
 There are very few side effects, however, it is said that cryosurgery doesn’t guarantee the removal of all freckles.

 You can buy these over the counter, though if you want a higher dosage, a prescription is needed.
 Fading creams usually contain hydroquinone which helps lighten darker areas of the skin.
 It is still unclear if fading and bleaching creams have a negative effect on your health- some studies show they can cause cancer.
 So I do not recommend using these creams.
 Your health should always come first.

-Retinoids contain vitamin A which is known to help sun damaged skin.
+Retinoids contain vitamin A which is known to help sun-damaged skin, there are loads of retinoid creams available, but for it to work you probably need a strong concentration of the retinoic acid ingredient.
 It might also help to lighten freckles over a long period of time, but there is no solid proof that it can get rid of freckles for good.

 A chemical peel removes any damaged skin.
 This is quite a rough treatment on the skin and it takes a couple of weeks for your skin to recover.
 Again, I don’t recommend any invasive treatments like this one.
 You will be in pain and your skin will be very sensitive.

-Also if you go out and its sunny make sure to wear good suncream and avoid the peak sun hours.
-It’s the sun that causes freckles so by staying out of the sun you will not get any more and older freckles do fade.
+Also if you go out and it’s sunny make sure to wear good suncream and avoid the peak sun hours.
+It’s the sun that causes freckles so stay out of the sun, or use a good sunscreen and you won’t get as many freckles.